Skip to main content

 Look, I'll be straight with you — coding trailing stops from scratch can be frustrating.
 If you want to build sophisticated strategies without wrestling with syntax errors, tools like Pineify make it ridiculously easy.

-You can literally drag and drop your way to a working trailing stop strategy.
-But since you're here to understand the nuts and bolts, let's dive into the code.
+You can drag and drop your way to a working trailing stop strategy.
+But since you're here to understand the nuts and bolts, let's get into the code.

-Here's a straightforward trailing take profit setup that I've tested extensively:
+Here's a straightforward trailing take profit setup that I've tested on SPY during the August 2024 sell-off:

 //@version=5